Feature Request #3615

 The notes you jolted down are correct, they just miss a couple of things: "a" (lowercase) for the axle weight, which I will use in the French set for really cheap tracks (axle weight <= 13t), and "T" for electrification, meaning threephase system, which is needed by the Italian set I have in mind (as well as any set modeling the Alpine region).
 The rest is ok though.

-#7 Updated by dandan about 7 years ago
+#7 Updated by dandan over 7 years ago

 - Status changed from Assigned to Feedback